-If you are reading this article because you are already in the process of training to become and EMT-Intermediate: Congratulations!
-You are on your way to rising in the ranks of a profession that has proven to be a vital, time-honored part of public safety in the United States.
+If you are reading this article because you are already in the process of training to become and EMT-Basic: Congratulations!
+You are on your way to joining a profession that has proven to be a vital, time-honored part of public safety in the United States.
 EMTs are the backbone of emergency medicine.
 Without their help and intervention, millions of Americans would not live to be treated by an emergency physician.
-Being passing the NREMT- EMT-I cogitive exam is an indispensable step in becoming a certified EMT-I. This article presents background information and pointers that will help you get ready for this career defining examination.
+Being passing the NREMT- EMT-B cognitive exam is an indispensable step in becoming a certified EMT.
+This article presents background information and pointers that will help you get ready for this career defining examination.

 What Is the NREMT?

 The National Registry of Emergency Medical Technicians or NREMT is the nationally recognized organization that establishes the standards of competence for Emergency Medical Technicians.
 Created by the National Transportation and Safety Administration or NTSA, the NREMT develops the tests designed to evaluate competence in all the areas covered by the national EMT training curriculum created by the NTSA.
 Evaluation of EMT competence for the sake of public safety is the main objective of the examination.
 The EMT standards of the NTSA apply to all states in the United States, because a uniform standard of quality care is essential for implementation of best practices to secure public safety.